jeanrobertjs/partner-center-pr.zh-tw/partner-center/competency-datacenter.md

 ---
-title: "資料中心專長認證"
+title: Data Center Competency
-description: "資料中心專長認證對轉換資料中心成為更具彈性、延展性及成本效益之解決方案的合作夥伴給予認可。"
+description: The Datacenter competency recognizes partners who are transforming data centers into more flexible, scalable, and cost effective solutions.
 author: Daniel Simpson
-keywords: "專長認證, 各專長認證, 資料中心"
-robots: noindex,nofollow
-ms.openlocfilehash: 1d1efbc21817a63c1de86ebb4862525afff43945
+keywords: competency, competencies, Datacenter ms.openlocfilehash: fd24df57e7bf18764e4281947443b37dc7f49713
-ms.sourcegitcommit: 400f31501507a78a5b38fc228780125f19d0cfc6
+ms.sourcegitcommit: 8b55c0a9fc63577f09a97923c453e4daea21397b
 ms.translationtype: HT
 ms.contentlocale: zh-TW
-ms.lasthandoff: 06/27/2017
+ms.lasthandoff: 07/07/2017
 ---
-#<a name="datacenter"></a>資料中心
+#<a name="datacenter"></a>Datacenter
-資料中心專長認證對轉換資料中心成為更具彈性、延展性及成本效益之解決方案的合作夥伴給予認可。
+The Datacenter competency recognizes partners who are transforming data centers into more flexible, scalable, and cost effective solutions.
-##<a name="datacenter-solutions-option"></a>資料中心解決方案選項
+##<a name="datacenter-solutions-option"></a>Datacenter Solutions option
-如果您想要藉由通過測驗或認證來證明自己的技能，資料中心解決方案選項就很適合這個目的。 從您所選專長領域中選擇測驗，以取得資料中心專長認證。
+The Datacenter Solutions option is ideal if you prefer to prove your skills by passing exams or certifications.
+Choose exams from the focus area of your choice to attain the Datacenter competency.
-###<a name="silver"></a>銀級
+###<a name="silver"></a>Silver
 1. 您的組織必須有 **2** 個人員通過其中任何一項測驗

     - **System Center** 2012 專長領域